vatara/SearchPatrol/README.md

 # How to run

 Download and run the setup.
-Run it before or after you run MSFS, it will automatically connect.
+Run SearchPatrol before or after you run MSFS, it will automatically connect.
 Once you're flying in the area you want to search press **Place Target** to get started.